koompi/learning-roadmaps/README.md

 The course outline are not fully commpleted.
 It's still a work in progress.
 Please feel free to [Pull Request](https://github.com/koompi/full-stack-roadmap/pulls)

 Keep on learning, try harder, and keep moving forward, don't settle.`

+A friend told us to add this project to hacktoberfest.
+So here we go.

+When starting this project, we didn't even thought of the month.